— Spiritual Van Life Story | Part 5 —

 Love Is The Best Fuel

 The last trick I like to mention is gratefulness, as I used in the example of my working manifest.
 Genuine gratefulness is a powerful form of energy because it is an expression of love – in this case – towards the oneness of all that is.
-Because love is the most potent force in the universe, it is the fuel that accelerates our movement towards our dreams.
+Because love is the most potent force in the universe, it is the fuel that accelerates our movement toward our dreams.

 So well – I guess I mentioned all the cornerstones of our “Travel Manifest.”
 I still need to write it down, but I will publish it here as soon as we are ready.
 Stay tuned!